-This is the count of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider.
-Figures are based on the Office of Financial Management publication, Population Trends for Washington State.
+This is the count of people in the geographic area for which a public library has been established to offer services and from which (or on behalf of which) the library derives revenue, plus any areas served under contract for which the library is the primary service provider, i.e. it's legal service area.
+Figures are based on the State of Washington, Office of Financial Management publication, Population Trends.